Pierciest/reddit-bitcoin-analysis/README.md

 #### Google Trends Fetcher

-This module contains a script for processing Google Trends data to evaluate the correlation between Reddit post volumes and Google search trends.
+This module contains a script designed to process Google Trends data and analyze the correlation between Reddit post volumes and Google search trends.

 ##### Overview

-Google Trends does not provide an official API for retrieving search data, and the numbers represent relative searches rather than actual search volumes.
-This script converts relative volumes into global estimates.
-Since daily volume data cannot be fetched for long time spans, two datasets are required:
+Google Trends does not offer an official API for direct data retrieval.
+Instead, search volumes are relative measures of interest over time.
+This script converts those relative search volumes into global estimates.
+Since Google Trends does not provide daily volume data for extended time periods, two datasets are used:

-- **Monthly Volume**: A dataset containing the search volumes by **month**.
+- **Monthly Volume**: Dataset with search volumes by **month**.
-- **Daily Volume**: A dataset containing the search volumes by **day** for each month.
+- **Daily Volume**: Dataset with search volumes by **day** for each month.

 ##### Key Features

-- Retrieves **Monthly Volume** data.
+- Retrieves **Monthly Volume** data from Google Trends.
-- Retrieves **Daily Volume** data.
+- Retrieves **Daily Volume** data from Google Trends.
-- Maps the relative monthly volume across each month to individual days and scales the volumes accordingly.
+- Maps relative monthly search volumes to individual days within each month, scaling the volumes appropriately.
-- Outputs a CSV file with the search volume for each day.
+- Outputs the daily search volumes as a CSV file.

 #### Reddit Post-Comment Analyzer

-This module contains a **PySpark** script optimized for processing Reddit post and comment data at scale.
-It is part of the larger project to analyze significant volumes of Reddit data efficiently.
+This module contains a **PySpark** script optimized for processing Reddit posts and comments at scale.
+It is an essential part of the overall project, designed to handle large volumes of Reddit data efficiently.

 ##### Overview

-The script links **comments** to their respective **posts**, ensuring that comments are made within 24 hours of the post's creation time.
-It processes two main datasets:
+The script links **comments** to their respective **posts**, ensuring comments are made within 24 hours of the original post.
+It processes two datasets:

-- **Reddit Posts**: CSV file containing posts from a subreddit.
+- **Reddit Posts**: A CSV file containing posts made in a specific subreddit.
-- **Reddit Comments**: CSV file containing comments from the same subreddit.
+- **Reddit Comments**: A CSV file containing comments made in the same subreddit.

 ##### Key Features

-- Utilizes **PySpark** to process large datasets efficiently.
+- Leverages **PySpark** to efficiently process large datasets.
 - Joins Reddit **posts** and **comments** based on post `id` and comment timestamps.
-- Filters comments made within 24 hours of the post creation.
+- Filters comments that were made within 24 hours of a post's creation.
-- Outputs a CSV file containing the matched posts and their associated comments.
+- Outputs a CSV file containing matched posts and their associated comments.

+---

-### Data pre-processing
+### Data Pre-processing

+_Coming soon..._

+---

-### Data Clustering
+### Data Clustering and Tagging

+_Coming soon..._

+---

+## Deep/Machine Learning

+_Coming soon..._

+---

+## Analysis and Results

+_Coming soon..._